vickycode674/Python-Mini-Projects/README.md

 2. **Qr CodeGenrator**: A simple qr code genrator built using Python modules.
 3. **Shut Down-Gui**: A shutdown , restart and logout using os and tinker module pip
 4. **Typing Speed Calculator** : using time module and rectify errors and typing speed
+5. **Internet Speed Test** you can calculate downloading and uploading speed